tmds/Tmds.DBus/README.md

 }
 ```

+The fields names may be prefixed with an underscore.
+Dashes (which would make the field names invalid) can be replaced with underscores.

 # Example

 In this section we'll write a simple application that retrieves the introspection XML of a D-Bus object.
 Our program will take 3 arguments.
 The first argument must be `--session` or `--system` to connect to the session bus or system bus.
 The next two arguments specify the service name and the object path.